-This easy vegan chickpea “tuna” salad has the flavor and feel of tuna fish salad, minus the mercury.
-It’s packed with plant protein and is easy to whip up for lunch throughout the week.
+Our easy vegan chickpea “tuna” salad has the flavor and feel of tuna fish salad, minus the mercury.
+It’s packed with plant protein and it is easy to whip up for lunch throughout the week.
 I often double the recipe as it stores beautifully in the fridge for several days.

 You can serve this vegan tuna salad on a sandwich, on open-faced toast, in lettuce cups, or just dive in with a spoon.
 It really is that good.